The

 solution, not the actual business problem.
 As we redevelop our old mainframe

-systems into new environments, we can easily replace an old mess of legacy
+systems into new environments, we usually replace an old mess of legacy

 z/OS-COBOL code with a new mess of even more complex UNIX or Windows code.
 But there’s an alternative.